 The following items, unless prohibited by Section 33.430.090, below, are exempt from the regulations of this chapter.
 Other City regulations such as Title 10, Erosion Control, and Title 11, Trees, must still be met.
-When no development or other activities are proposed that are subject to the development standards or review requirements of this chapter, tree removal or pruning allowed under the exemptions below is subject to the tree permit requirements of Title 11, Trees.

-- A. Change of ownership; - B. Temporary emergency procedures necessary for the protection of life, health, safety, or property; - C. Existing development, operations, and improvements, including the following activities: - Maintenance, repair, and replacement of existing structures, exterior improvements, roads, public recreation trails, public rest points, public view points, public interpretative facilities, and utilities.
-Replacement is not exempt whenever coverage or utility size is increased; - Continued maintenance of existing gardens, pastures, lawns, and other planted areas, including the installation of new irrigation and drainage facilities, new erosion control features, and the installation of plants except those listed on the Nuisance Plants List.
+- A. Change of ownership; - B. Temporary emergency procedures necessary for the protection of life, health, safety, or property; - C. Dedicating right-of-way to widen an existing right-of-way; - D. Existing development, operations, and improvements, including the following activities: - Maintenance, repair, and replacement of existing structures, exterior improvements, roads, public trails, public rest points, public view areas, public interpretative facilities, and utilities.
+Except for the replacement of structures associated with a Basic Utility use, replacement is not exempt within the combined flood hazard area.
+Replacement is also not exempt whenever coverage or utility size is increased; - Continued maintenance of existing gardens, pastures, lawns, and other planted areas, including the installation of new irrigation and drainage facilities, new erosion control features, and the installation of plants except those listed on the Nuisance Plants List.
 Change of crop type or farming technique on land currently in agricultural use.
-Pruning trees and shrubs within 10 feet of buildings and structures attached to buildings, such as decks, stairs, and carports; - 3.
-Changes to existing disturbance areas to accommodate outdoor activities such as gardens and play areas so long as plantings do not include plants on the Nuisance Plants List and no trees 6 or more inches in diameter are removed; - 4.
+Pruning trees and shrubs within 10 feet of buildings and structures attached to buildings, such as decks, stairs, and carports; - Changes to existing disturbance areas to accommodate the following when plantings do not include plants on the Nuisance Plants List and no trees 6 or more inches in diameter are removed; - a.
+Gardens, including raised beds no greater than 2 feet in height, and play areas surfaced with grass, groundcover plants, bark chips, sand or gravel; - b.
+Accessory structures with a footprint no larger than 100 square feet that are not on a foundation or concrete pad; and - c.
+Septic systems. - 4.
 Alterations to buildings that do not change the building footprint and do not require adjustments to site-related development standards; - 5.
 Operation, maintenance, and repair of the following: - a.
 Irrigation systems; - b.
 Stormwater management systems; - c.
 Pumping stations; and - d.
 Erosion control and soil stabilization features; - 6.
 Operation, maintenance, and repair of drainage facilities, flood control structures, and conveyance channels that are managed by Drainage Districts as defined in ORS 547, and where the activity is conducted or authorized by the Drainage District.
 This exemption does not apply if dredge spoils are placed onto the top of banks of the drainageway, or onto portions of the environmental overlay zone above the ordinary high water mark.
-Operation, maintenance, and repair of drainage facilities include: - Dredging and channel cleaning below the ordinary high water mark and vegetative maintenance within the minimum floodway cross-section of drainageways; - b.
-Operation, maintenance, and repair of drainage district pump stations, water control structures, or levees;
+Operation, maintenance, and repair of drainage facilities include: